Built in 1775 as a hunting lodge for the Duke of Northumberland, Kielder Castle is now the focal point for visitors to the forest.

 Gruffalo Child Trail at Kielder Castle!

-If you enjoyed the Gruffalo Trail, you'll love the Gruffalo Child's Trail, which will be coming to our forest from Friday 3rd October.
+If you enjoyed the Gruffalo Trail, you'll love the Gruffalo Child's Trail which will be here until Sunday 8 March.
+Make sure you don't miss out!
 Sign up to hear more about our plans.

 Kielder Castle Cafe and Exhibition are open 11am - 4pm weekends only in January then daily from the start of February (the information point at the Castle will be open daily 10am-5pm during this time).